Specialties and experience

 I have written several books on reproductive (fertility) medicine and surgery, laparoscopic surgery and endometriosis:

-- Infertility The Facts, Cambridge University Press 2008
+- Infertility The Facts, Oxford University Press 2008

 Qualifications and what they mean